Jamaica vs The Bahamas: Which Island is Best for You?

 If you’re staying Sandals Emerald Bay on Exuma, you can expect a beautiful large beach with soft white sand – truly paradise.
 The food is incredible, and the resort comes with an award-winning Greg Norman's Championship golf course.

-Picture: Sandals Emerald Bay in Exuma, the Bahamas.
+Picture: Sandals Royal Bahamian in Nassau, The Bahamas.

 If you prefer to stay in Nassau, Sandals Royal Bahamian is a treat and a great resort for scuba diving.
 On top of that, this resort will give you access to a secluded private offshore island.
 Don’t forget to visit Kimonos, one of the amazing restaurants Sandals Royal Bahamian has on offer.